PedroProgramador86/Bash-Linux-Debian/README.md

-# Comandos Basicos em Bash
+# Comandos Essenciais do Linux